VictorianGovernment/api-design-standards/README.md

-# Victorian Government - API Design Standard
+# Victorian Government - API Design Standard - DRAFT FOR REVIEW

 The Victorian Department of Premier and Cabinet has recently created the Digital, Design and Innovation Group as part of the Governance, Policy and Coordination Division.

-A key function of this group is to provide standards for information access across government, its partners and the community, bringing governance and security, opportunities for innovative rapid development, and enhanced data consistency and discoverability.​
+A key function of this group is to provide standards for information access across government, its partners and the community, bringing governance and security, opportunities for innovative rapid development, and enhanced data consistency and discoverability.

 These API standards are a starting point for collaboration across government to ensure interoperability is front of mind when creating or modifying digital services across government.